fastrgv/AdaGate/README.md

 ------------------------------------------------------------

-If you ever get stuck, try to jump up + forward/back.
+If you ever get stuck, try to jump up + forward or back.

 ------------------------------------------------------------
 ------------------------------------------------------------